Air engagements of the Gulf War: 17 January 1991

 'Citgo' flight was tasked with patrolling for Iraqi fighters in the vicinity of Mudaysis Air Base, as well as H-2 and H-3 airfields.
 The flight leader, Capt.
 Rob Graeter, noticed three aircraft taking off and climbing as he approached Mudaysis.
 Graeter descended from his altitude of 30,000 ft. to the mid-20,000s.
 Once he verified the identity of one of the contacts, he fired an AIM-7, from a distance of about 10 miles.
 He saw the missile detonate and bring down the Iraqi jet, a Mirage F1, and saw the wreckage hit the ground.
-Shortly thereafter, while looking for the another Mirage, he saw another aircraft hit the ground and explode.
+Shortly thereafter, while looking for another Mirage, he saw another aircraft hit the ground and explode.

 At roughly the same time, a USAF EF-111A Raven "Spark Vark", flown by pilot Captain James Denton and Electronic Warfare Officer (EWO) Captain Brent Brandon, was on an electronic warfare mission ahead of a group of jets on a bombing run.
 They passed between H-2 and H-3 airfields.
 An Iraqi Mirage pursued them, and as Denton performed an evasive turn to the left, Brandon spotted an incoming missile.
 Denton reversed to the right, dispensing chaff and causing the missile to miss.

 As they flew close to the desert floor, the Raven crew claim they saw the Mirage crash, ahead of them and to the right.
 Denton and Brandon were awarded the Distinguished Flying Cross.
-However, their account is disputed, because one Al-Jabbouri, a Mirage F1 pilot confirmed to be alive just before the Iraq War of 2003, claimed an EF-111 crashed into the ground while attempting to evade a missile he had fired.
+Their account is disputed, because one Al-Jabbouri, a Mirage F1 pilot confirmed to be alive just before the Iraq War of 2003, claimed an EF-111 crashed into the ground while attempting to evade a missile he had fired.

 Some sources believe the explosion the Raven crew saw was the second Mirage Graeter had seen go down, but in an interview for F-15C Units in Combat, Graeter did not remember any EF-111s being in the area.
 He was credited with a second kill.
 Both the American and the Iraqi accounts of the engagement between the EF-111 and the Mirage were disputed by an article in the publication "War is Boring".

 Meanwhile, Capt.
 Steve Tate led 'Quaker' flight, a group of four F-15Cs protecting strike aircraft in the east.
 While he and his wingman were patrolling at 10,000 ft. around Al Jawah Air Base, Tate detected an aircraft about 16 miles from him.
 As he closed to 12 miles, Tate verified the contact was an Iraqi F1, and launched an AIM-7.
 The Mirage did not maneuver, and Tate saw the Mirage explode and burning wreckage falling.